rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

 This functionality might be useful if you want to establish a very strict firewall on your public interface, and a more relaxed firewall on your Cloud Network interface.
-It is helpful to become familiar with the zones that firewalld pre-defined.
+Becoming familiar with the zones that firewalld pre-defined is helpful.
 Firewalld has the following pre-defined zones, in order from least trusted to most trusted:

 - `drop`: The lowest level of trust.
 All incoming connections are dropped